AhmedKamel95/site-wide-warning/README.md

 <img width="700" alt="Screen Shot 2022-03-03 at 2 22 33 AM" src="https://user-images.githubusercontent.com/9297599/156545502-1a303dfe-a296-44e1-b45b-f814e6de87b0.png">
 </p>

-5. Your dev environment is now ready! 🚀 Go to the Issues tab to begin your assigned task(s).
+5. Your dev environment is now ready! 🚀 **Go to the Github Issues tab to begin your assigned task(s).**

 ## Seed Users
 To run a user creation mutation call, include this in the main query window in your GraphQL playground: